jmathew1/SuperHack2018/mentor_training.md

 If you haven't already, **download the zumo library** by opening the Arduino IDE and going to Sketch > Include Library > Manage Libraries then searching for **'ZumoShield'** and downloading it.

 The **zumo library reference** can be found at https://pololu.github.io/zumo-shield-arduino-library/ for your convenience and reading.
+You might want to keep this open while you complete the challenges.

 ## Part 1: Basic Programs